 Large glazed extension

 On the hottest days of the 2015 summer, we raised this oak framed extension over in Langham, West Suffolk.
-The contemporary design has an emphasis on clean straight lines and had already been drawn up before we were able to get too creative!
+The contemporary design has an emphasis on clean straight lines and had already been drawn up before we were able to throw some trademak curves into the design!

 The following shows the extent of the framing.
 A storey-and-a-half core (bedroom, kitchen/sitting) and two wings providing a dining room and utility space.
 With a limiting height of the existing ridge, the first floor is effectively half within the roof space.
 The extended wall plates to the front are to provide a huge 1m deep verge overhang.